We’re honored to announce that the couple behind A Journey Away, a bilingual French-English travel blog, has nominated us for the Liebster Award!

 The rules of the Liebster are that you have to write a post answering the questions asked by your nominator.
 Here are our responses to the questions Simon and Laure from A Journey Away asked us:

-- When and how did you realize that you were a traveller?
+- When and how did you realize that you were a traveler?

 R: When I visited Jen in Rwanda while she was serving with the Peace Corps.
 That was the first time I realized that travel doesn’t have to be overly expensive or touristy.